The religious narcissistic mother is hiding in the church.

 God would never tell you to take a rod and beat your child, are you kidding?

-I will never be okay with that.
+I will never be okay with a parent hitting their child for any reason.

 God gave me a brain, and I decided to use it.